cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/systemcommands/cyradm.txt

 `setaclmailbox`_ command to grant the \ ``x``\  permission to your principal if you need to delete a mailbox you do not own.

-Note that the online help admits to an optional host argument.
-This argument is not currently used, and will be rejected with an error if specified; it is reserved for IMSP.

 aliases: \ ``delete``\ , \ ``dm``\

 .. _imap-reference-manpages-systemcommands-cyradm-disconnect: